cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/frontend/next_app_marie/README.md

 The app will be available at `localhost:3000`.

-## Runing Next app at a subpath behind NGINX reverse proxy
+## Runing Next app at a subpath behind an NGINX reverse proxy

 1. Set the environment variable `BASE_PATH` to prepend all Next routes with this value.
 Its default value is set in `.env.production`, which can be overriden by `.env.local`.
 Note that the `BASE_PATH` value must not have any trailing slash.
 1. Configure NGINX reverse proxy as follows, where `ROOT_URL` points to the public address where the Next app runs.